airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 | `updated_time` | {{ doc('updated_time') }} | `ads.updated_time` | 🟢 1.00 | Exact match for 'updated_time' field. |
 | `conversion_domain` | The domain you've configured the ad to convert to. | `MISSING` | ❌ 0.00 | No good match found. |

 ## Workshop Models

 These models are in the workshop directory and are not yet approved.

-### Mapping from Airbyte `ad_creatives` to Fivetran `creative_history`
+### Mapping: Airbyte `ad_creatives` to Fivetran `creative_history`

 - Table Match Confidence Score: 🟢 0.95
 - Table Completion Score: 🟢 0.82

-#### Evaluation

-The table mappings are from similar source and target schemas with consistent subject matter.
+- Summary Self-Evaluation: _The table mappings are from similar source and target schemas with consistent subject matter.
 However, some fields were missing a good match.
-The table has a high match score due to strong alignment in identifiers and account fields, but completion is not perfect due to missing fields.
+The table has a high match score due to strong alignment in identifiers and account fields, but completion is not perfect due to missing fields._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |